AkrilliA/laravel-beyond/README.md

 We try to implement commands as near as possible on their original `make` counterparts.

 ## Upgrade Guide
-Please read our [upgrade guide](UPGRADE.md) in case you are using version 3.x.
+Please read our [Upgrade Guide](UPGRADE.md) in case you are using version 3.x.

 ## Installation